polyaxon/polyaxon/docs/concepts/projects.md

 Public projects are visible to everyone as read only mode, and read/write mode to the `owner` and `superusers`.

-> More permissions and roles are available for organization who want to reflect their structure in the EE version.
+> More permissions and roles are available for organizations who want to reflect their structure in the EE version.

 > Tip "Only the creator and superusers can create experiment groups and experiments"